kyle4346/NFJV-Hacks/README.md

 Once you have installed these extensions, you also have to install modules through npm:
 - go to terminal tab on top left side, then create a new terminal
-- In the terminal, type "cd frontend"
+- In the terminal, type "cd frontend-v2"
 -  In the terminal, type "npm install"

 # Running program

 Now that we're done with setup, do this to run the front end program:
-- type "cd frontend"
+- type "cd frontend-v2"
 - type "npm run serve"
 - go to browser and type "localhost:8080"